 Buy a gift for yourself from the person who died or buy a present for someone in their memory.

 You could also donate your time or money to honour the person who died.

-If you’re hosting Christmas at your home, you could ask guests to share their Christmas memories of your loved one:
+If you’re hosting Kirihimete at your home, you could ask guests to share their Kirihimete memories of your loved one:

 · What was the worst or best present they ever gave you?